IFLA and the BnF

 France has hosted two such Congresses: in 1989 in Paris and in 2014 in Lyon.

-In 2023, the 88th Congress is set to be held in Rotterdam in the Netherlands, with the theme “Let’s work together.
-Let’s library”.
+In 2025, the 89th Congress is set to be held in Astana, Kazakhstan, with the theme “Uniting Knowledge, Building the Future”.